leebuhrmann/loGIStics/README.md

 - When the user selects a boundary to edit, the side panel that corresponds to editing is visible
 - We do not have functionality to view and subscribe to boundaries
 - We do have have API calls implemented in the frontend

+### Milestone #4

+- Have implemented MultiPolygon Deserilializer and Serializer to allow BoundaryController endpoints to manipulate Geospatial data
+- Have implemented functionality that maintains accurate entries on the ugc_boundary table
+- Have implemented functionality that inserts entries into the ugc_alert table
+- Boundary name, description, and polygon coordinates can be posted to the database
+- Implemented Recoil state management